Minirazs/project1_inspirationalpursuits/README.md

 I received inspiration for this project from my dad, Grandpa Chef, and my son! 😃

 ## Content
 All the videos, photographs, and unique recipes shown are original content created by Grandpa Chef &amp; myself.
-All rights reserved for our content. 🤩
+Copyrights belong to Chef & Grandson. 🤩